Canadian Lines of Credit for Bad Credit

 How do I get a line of credit with bad credit?

 To get approved for a line of credit with bad credit, you can apply to alternative lenders.
 Many lenders operating online work with bad credit borrowers.
-You can apply through a lender directly or use an online loan search platform like Loans Canada or LoanConnect who can match you with a lender that suits your needs.
+You can apply through a lender directly or use an online loan search platform like Loans Canada or LoanConnect, which can match you with a lender that suits your needs.

-Rather than focusing on your credit score, bad credit lenders will consider other factors when assessing your credit application, such as your income and existing debts.
+Rather than focusing on your credit score, bad credit lenders will consider other factors when assessing your credit application, such as your income, existing debts and spending activity.

 Can I get a guaranteed line of credit with bad credit?

 Not really.
-Be wary of any lender that advertises “guaranteed” approval.
+Be wary of any lender that promises “guaranteed” approval.
 This is a common red flag that could indicate a personal loan scam, so the safest thing to do is steer clear.
+The one exception we’ve found is KOHO.
+KOHO is advertising guaranteed approval at the moment, and it’s a legit lender.

 It’s not easy to get a line of credit from a bank unless you have a strong financial profile.
 To increase your chance of getting approved for a bank line of credit, you’ll need to meet the following: